Aeroflot Flight U-505

-Aeroflot Flight U-505 crashed just after takeoff in Tashkent on 13 April 1987.
+Aeroflot Flight U-505 crashed just after takeoff in Tashkent on 16 January 1987.
 Flight 505 was an early morning flight from Tashkent to Shahrisabz, both in the Uzbek Soviet Socialist Republic, now the Republic of Uzbekistan.
 The flight took off just one minute and 28 seconds after an Ilyushin Il-76, thus encountering its wake vortex.
 The Yakovlev Yak-40 then banked sharply to the right, struck the ground, and caught fire.
 All 9 people on board died.

 Aircraft and crew

-The aircraft involved, a Yakovlev Yak-40, was registered to Aeroflot as CCCP-87618.
+The aircraft involved, a Yakovlev Yak-40, c/n 9131918, was registered to Aeroflot as CCCP-87618, manufactured on 22 July 1971.
 At the time of the accident, the aircraft had sustained 17,132 flight hours and 20,927 cycles (one cycle equals one takeoff and landing).

 The crew consisted of the following: